Study: More women pursuing tech careers

-(NBC News) Silicon Valley has traditionally been known as a “boys club,” but new research shows that more women are pursuing tech careers.
+Silicon Valley has traditionally been known as a “boys club”, but new research shows that more women are pursuing tech careers.

 According to a new study from an early career network, called Handshake, there’s a 200 percent increase in women applying for data engineer positions.